Sources and methods

 The sources of data on the companies include company annual reports and websites, and news published in the business sections of newspapers, in military journals and by Internet news services specializing in military matters.
 Press releases, marketing reports, government publications of contract awards and country surveys are also consulted.
 Publicly available information on financial and employment data on the arms industry worldwide are limited.
 The scope of the data and the geographical coverage are largely determined by the availability of information.

 SIPRI data on arms-producing and military services companies is revised on an on-going basis as improved data becomes available.
 For this reason, it is not possible to make a strict comparison between editions of the SIPRI Yearbook.
 In addition, coverage may differ because of problems with obtaining data to make satisfactory estimates for all companies every year.
+However, the Top 100 lists from 2002-2012 available on this website are based on a common, up-to-date set of data, and may be meaningfully compared with one another.

 Arms and military services sales (arms sales for short) are defined by SIPRI as sales of military goods and services to military customers, including both sales for domestic procurement and sales for export: